 Your credit report is a record of your financial history and is used to calculate your credit score.
-Whether you realize it or not, credit bureaus start creating a report on you as soon as you have bills under your name.
+Whether you realize it or not, credit bureaus start creating a report on you as soon as you have bills and credit cards under your name.

 A large portion of your report is based on your loan and credit card payments.
 But any bills you pay, including things like rent and utilities, are also fair game.
 Same goes for public records—like the parking ticket you forgot to pay that got sent to collections.

 Knowing what’s on your credit report can help you figure out how to improve your credit score—and that’s key to better rates and offers.

 Keep an eye out for errors

 Checking your credit report is simple and free.
 Experian, Equifax, and TransUnion are required to give you your credit report when you ask for it, once every 12 months.
 You can get your free copies at AnnualCreditReport.com.
 When you look at your report, make sure all the information is up-to-date and correct.

 And look carefully.
 Credit reports aren’t always perfect.
 About 20% of Americans have an error on their report.
 If there’s an error on your report that you don’t know about, it can be a real shock when you don’t get approved for something.
 But if you know an error is there, you can get it resolved by contacting the credit bureaus.

 Because there’s a lot more to look through than you might expect, the Consumer Financial Protection Bureau put together this list to help you sort through it all.